ethereum/EIPs/EIPS/eip-time-based-upgrades.md

 A 'Transition Eligible Block' is defined as a block where the number of blocks preceding the block is evenly divisible by the `TRANSITION_INCREMENT`, i.e.
 `(block.number % TRANSITION_INCREMENT) == 0`.
+For Mainnet the `TRANSITION_INCREMENT` will be 1000.
+For testnets a `TRANSITION_INCREMENT` of 1024 is recommended.

+A specific `TRANSITION_TIME` will be chosen for the network upgrade to activate.

-An upgrade will activate at a Transition Eligible Block if
+An upgrade will activate at a Transition Eligible Block if all of the following are true:

+- The upgrade has not activated already.
-- The timestamp of the block is on or after the `TRANSITION_TIME`
+- The timestamp of the block is on or after the `TRANSITION_TIME`.
-- The previous Transition Eligible Block was on or after the `TRANSITION_TIME`
+- The previous Transition Eligible Block was on or after the `TRANSITION_TIME`.

 Once activated the upgrade remains activated for all future blocks.